Tracee Ellis Ross Only Wore Black Designers to the American Music Awards

 Every designer she selected is black, and she tweeted out the details for every design throughout the awards show.
 “I’ve featured black designers in all of my @AMAs press looks,” she wrote on Twitter.
 “Will do the same for all my show looks tonight!
 Stay tuned for look-by-look details!”
 Here are all of her looks.

-A Pyer Moss power suit.
+A Pyer Moss power suit designed by Kerby Jean-Raymond.

 This post will be updated throughout the night.